Rewire (company): History

-Remitly Israel was originally the startup company Rewire which was founded in Israel in 2015 by Guy Kashtan, Saar Yahalom, Adi Ben Dayan, and Or Benoz in response to the growing demand for affordable and accessible financial services of the local foreign worker population.
-Initially it served the thousands of Filipinos working in Israel as domestic caregivers for the elderly and expanded its services to additional migrant populations looking to send money to India, Thailand, and China to name a few.
-Initial investors included Israeli-based groups such as Our Crowd, Viola Fintech and Moneta VC.
-Additional initial investors included BNP Paribas (Opera Tech) and Standard Bank of South Africa.
+Remitly Israel originated as the startup company Rewire, which was founded in 2015 by Guy Kashtan, Saar Yahalom, Adi Ben Dayan, and Or Benoz.
+The company was established in Israel to provide financial services to the country’s foreign worker population.

-In 2021, the company announced that it had completed a series B funding round of $20 million and also a collaboration with Israel's Bank Hapoalim.
-New investors joined this round of funding such as Renegade Partners, Glilot Capital Partners, and Jerry Yang, former Yahoo!
-CEO and director at Alibaba, through AME Cloud Ventures.
-At the same time, the company announced it had secured an EU Electronic Money Institution license (EMI), granted by the Dutch Central Bank, which allows the fintech startup to (I) issue electronic money, (II) provide payment services, and (III) engage in money remittance.
-Rewire was also granted an expanded Israeli Financial Asset Service Provider.
+Its initial customers included Filipino migrant workers employed in Israel as domestic caregivers for the elderly.
+Rewire later expanded its services to additional migrant communities sending remittances to countries including India, Thailand, and China.
+Early investors included Israeli-based firms such as Our Crowd, Viola Fintech, and Moneta VC, as well as BNP Paribas (Opera Tech) and Standard Bank of South Africa.

-Rewire announced a $25M strategic round of investment in February 2022.
+In 2021, Rewire announced the completion of a $20 million Series B funding round and a collaboration with Israel’s Bank Hapoalim.
+Participants in the funding round included Renegade Partners, Glilot Capital Partners, and Jerry Yang, former Yahoo!
+CEO and a director at Alibaba, through AME Cloud Ventures.
+During the same period, the company announced that it had obtained an EU Electronic Money Institution (EMI) license from the Dutch Central Bank, permitting it to issue electronic money, provide payment services, and conduct money remittance activities.
+Rewire was also granted an expanded Israeli Financial Asset Service Provider designation.

-In June 2022, Rewire announced its acquisition of the Israeli prepaid card company Imagen.
+In 2022, Rewire announced a series of corporate transactions, including a $25 million strategic investment round in February, the acquisition of the Israeli prepaid card company Imagen in June, and an agreement in August to be acquired by the American online remittance company Remitly, which is traded on Nasdaq.

-In August 2022, Rewire announced the signing of a concrete agreement to be acquired by American online remittance service company Remitly which is traded on Nasdaq.
-The $80 acquisition deal was finalized in January 2023 and Rewire was rebranded as Remitly Israel while the Rewire platform was rebranded as Rewire by Remitly.
+The acquisition, valued at $80, was finalized in January 2023.
+Following the acquisition, Rewire was rebranded as Remitly Israel, and its platform was renamed Rewire by Remitly.